y00ga-sec/Trustify/README.md

 - Name of a high privileged group in the target Domain

 ## Exploit-UnconstrainedDelegation
 For this attack, adding your own machine to the domain and set it up for Unconstrained Delegation is required (you can try to perform it from a server, but EDRs will probably catch the Rubeus listener...).
 From there, this function will start a TGT listener in a new PowerShell session.
 You can then force the target domain DC to authenticate to your machine through authentication coercion (PetitPotam, SpoolSample, DFSCoerce,...).
-When authenticating back to you, the target DC will leave a copy of its TGT on your machine, which you can then renew and use to perform DCsync https://github.com/user-attachments/assets/a662bbd1-8ce9-4c40-ae84-1430830eff4a <br />
+When authenticating back to you, the target DC will leave a copy of its TGT on your machine, which you can then renew and use to perform DCsync <br />
+https://github.com/user-attachments/assets/a662bbd1-8ce9-4c40-ae84-1430830eff4a <br />

 _Requires :_